noeljbasil/ritcher-classifier/README.md

 The swagger UI is available at: https://njbasil-ritche-prod-ritcher-classifier-cf5h5e.mo4.mogenius.io/

-I have further developed a front end UI using streamlit which can be access at: https://noeljbasil-ritcher-classifier-ui-q59q1m.streamlit.app/
+I have further developed a front end UI using streamlit which can be accessed at: https://noeljbasil-ritcher-classifier-ui-q59q1m.streamlit.app/

 #### Demo of the app is shown below